Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: To Takeover or Not to Takeover

-We observe that $\mathcal{D}_I^{20}$, the dataset with the highest average Mahalanobis distance, corresponds to the worst-performing policy, $\pi_I^{20}$.
-This suggests that the Mahalanobis distance provides some indication of how far an observation during rollout deviates from the training distribution.
-Adding more demonstrations to the training set reduces the average Mahalanobis distance of observations gathered during experiments.
+The summarized results of Algorithm~\ref{alg:mdist} are presented as violin plots in Fig.~\ref{fig:m_distance_violine}.
+We observe that $\mathcal{D}_I^{20}$, which yields the highest average Mahalanobis distance, also corresponds to the worst-performing policy, $\pi_I^{20}$.
+This suggests that the Mahalanobis distance captures how far rollout observations deviate from the training distribution, and that adding demonstrations generally reduces this deviation.
+However, the relationship is not strictly monotonic: when comparing $\mathcal{D}_I^{40}$ with $\mathcal{D}_{IT}^{a}$ or $\mathcal{D}_I^{60}$ with $\mathcal{D}_{IT}^{b}$, similar average Mahalanobis distances can correspond to different task performance.
+For example, $\pi_{IT}^{b}$ outperforms $\pi_I^{60}$ in \textit{Rice Scooping} despite having a similar Mahalanobis distance profile.